was the first Leica II(D) copy made in the Soviet Union. Its production

 - The lens is a collapsible FED,

 F=5 cm, 1:3.5, 39 mm LTM, coated.
 This lens is a copy of Leitz 50/3.5

 - As a true Leica copy, the FED

 accepts the whole range of Leica threadmount lenses.

-This FED is a capable user and
+The FED is a nice user and a desirable